rvzm/bvzm/README.md

-anyone  | fchk         | check your flags with the bot friends | rollcall     | lists all nicks in the channel for a Roll Call friends | uptime       | shows bots current uptime chanop  | mvoice       | mass-voices the channel
+anyone  | fchk         | check your flags with the bot friends | rollcall     | lists all nicks in the channel for a Roll Call friends | uptime       | shows bots current uptime friends | addslap      | add an object to slap people with via the slap command chanop  | mvoice       | mass-voices the channel
 --------|--------------|-----------